googleworkspace/cloud-search-samples/indexing/connector/sdk/full-traversal/README.md

 [Google Cloud Search][cloud-search] allows enterprises to index and search for information across a wide variety of data sources.
 This sample illustrates building a simple indexing connector using the [Connector SDK][sdk-guide].
+The approach used in the sample is suitable for small or limited capability repositories where all items must be enumerated.

 ## Set up the samples